Orange Collective

 Mitigation

 Prompt compression and embedding caching reduce per-app inference cost.
 Pricing is structured around outcomes (builder + end-user seats + agent actions) so margin scales with adoption, not raw tokens.
-Vybe's pre-seed angel network (CEO Datadog, Head of Product OpenAI, CTO Coinbase, CTO Plaid, CEO Front) gives early ICP access where seat economics are already validated — not a price-sensitive segment.
+Vybe's operator cap table (CEO Datadog, CEO Plaid, CEO Grammarly, product leaders at OpenAI and Anthropic) [15] gives early ICP access where seat economics are already validated — not a price-sensitive segment.

 What we're watching